trang-n/trangnguyen/content/_index.md

 title: "Home"
 ---

+Hi!
 I'm **Trang Nguyen**, welcome to my website, where I write about statistics, psychology, and politics, among other things.

-For more information about myself and contact information, please see the Author page.
+On this website, you can learn more about myself and what I've been up to recently, browse my personal canon and read my blog.
+Feel free to contact me to collaborate or just to chat.